-Fig. 12.
-View from the Grade II listed barn/hayloft looking south across the draft site allocation to immediate east
+Fig. 13.
+View from the Grade II listed barn to south of hayloft (NHLE 1050428) looking south across the draft site allocation to immediate east, note access track for reference which forms part of site VC ROC1 (provided by client)